PokemonSanFran/testing-history-2/meta/docs/story.md

 * Zoey defeats the Gym Leader of SOMA, Whitney.

 ## Wow You're Strong
-* When Zoey leaves The SOMA Gym, they are approached by the League Commissioner, Rose.
+* When Zoey leaves the SOMA Gym, they are approached by the League Commissioner, Rose.
 * Rose exclaims about Zoey's exciting match against Whitney, and claims they're a big fan.
 * Rose invites Zoey to visit the League Ops department within the Salesforcetower.